|

 I like the idea expressed by Wolff that the process of creating art can lead to self-recognition and reaffirmation.
 Through creating art, I begin to recognize traits within myself of childlike wonder and awe.
 Creating art helps build a bridge through these two sides of myself: the innocent and the hardened.
 I would like to reaffirm a whole self.

-INTRODUCTION - It's nice to have someone write about the "common denominators" of traditional and modern art.
+RESPONSES TO THE INTRODUCTION through CHAPTER 3:Jennifer Prince - 12.9.08 INTRODUCTION - It's nice to have someone write about the "common denominators" of traditional and modern art.
 Modern art really has opened doors to the artistic world -- Like adding a new handful of words to our language for better understanding.

 CHAPTER 1 - Sometimes to see truth we have to look at what the opposite would say.
-Sometimes we must bypass the "natural look" to understand truth, and to make it seem clearer.

 CHAPTER 2 - People will only see what they want to see, if it applies to their mindset and way of thinking.
 You can't satisfy every one.

 CHAPTER 3 - Someone once told me that "The Cry" was indeed a true piece of art because it shows us what life is like without Christ, without order, without natural laws.

-It's real art to show a true moral principle, and even the opposite of it; it takes us into the mind of men, and into Human nature.
+RESPONSES TO THE INTRODUCTION through CHAPTER 3:Belinda Bringhurst - 11.19.08 (Belinda has responded here to the introduction and first three chapters.)
 INTRODUCTION - I have never really liked Abstract Expressionism.
 And I think I have been suspicious of the talent behind the work because it has seemed that a third grader could paint like that.
 In reading this introduction I was surprised to hear of how there was a time (and not far distant) when the art world felt this type of art was superior to the world that it had evolved from.
 Perhaps that was because this had never been done before.
 I had heard comments here and there which hinted that of course the artist could draw the item just like it was and that it took a truly great artist to move beyond the obvious to produce such a masterpiece of abstract grace.
 Yet I was still unconvinced.
 Perhaps I am in the traditionalist camp.

 It is interesting that we have been going through a time in history where there seems to be a great division of ideas; Gay marriage, political parties, opinions on war, abortion, etc. I have never felt the country so passionately divisive.
 Could I be more aware just because I’m older?
 I don’t think so.
 The differences have been so stark that it has forced me into participating where before I would have been more ambivalent.